• Skip to primary navigation

 Jump to Recipe Print Recipe

-Mini-gingerbread houses are adorable and just the right size for everyone to have their own little gingerbread house to build, decorate and eat.
-This is a kid-sized gingerbread treat and the decorating process is a great project for the whole family.
-Added bonus, this recipe is delicious using any shape cookie.
+Mini-Gingerbread Houses are adorable and just the right size for everyone to have their own little gingerbread house to build, decorate and best of all, eat.
+This is a kid-sized gingerbread treat but the decorating process is great fun for the whole family or a holiday gathering.
+Added bonus, this gingerbread cookie recipe is delicious using any shape cookie.
+Serve at your holiday party along with Easy No-Bake Peanut Butter Pies and Classic Sugar Cookies with Homemade Buttercream Frosting.

 Mini-gingerbread house, decorated with icing, on a cooling rack